 3Meanwhile, set up an ice bath.
 Add cold water to a medium bowl filled with ice.
 Drain the potatoes and then place them into the ice bath.

-4When cool, chop the potatoes into bite-size chunks, then add to a large bowl.
-Scatter the vinegar over potatoes and lightly season with salt.
+4When cool enough to handle, chop the potatoes into bite-size chunks and add them to a large bowl.
+Scatter the vinegar over the potatoes and lightly season with salt.

-1Stir the sour cream, mayonnaise, and mustard in a bowl.
+5Stir the mayonnaise, sour cream, and mustard in a bowl.

-2Add the sour cream mixture, celery, pickles, and herbs to the potatoes.
+6Add the mayonnaise mixture, celery, pickles, and herbs to the potatoes.
 Gently stir to combine, being careful not to mash the potatoes too much.

-3Season with salt and pepper to taste.
-If you have the time, refrigerate at least 30 minutes before serving.
+7Season with salt and pepper to taste.
+If you have the time, refrigerate at least 30 minutes before serving (it’s tastes better).

 Adam and Joanne's Tips

-- Make potato salad up to 3 days in advance.
+- Storing: Make potato salad up to 3 days in advance.
 Keep covered in the refrigerator.

-- You can use dried herbs for this salad, we recommend adding one to two tablespoons of dried herbs.
+- Dried herbs: You can use dried herbs for this salad.
+We recommend adding one to two tablespoons.
 I especially love dill and chives.

 I love this variation of potato salad.
 Creamy and packed with those herby flavors.
 Using the dill pickle juice was a great idea.
 We had it with your fall off the bone ribs last night plus your amazing barbecue sauce.
 So good!